 Oh what fun we do have together!

 We both love to reenact (duh!), though Patty will agree I love it more, and most of our time-travel excursions are documented right here on Passion for the Past.
 Patty also spins on a spinning wheel, then will dye the wool and either crochet or knit it into something useful.
 That's her passion.
-We also consider ourselves traditionalists, which can be pretty difficult in a non-traditional society.
+We also consider ourselves traditionalists, which can be pretty difficult in a very non-traditional society.

 Why, we love them most of all.